 CrewAI took the multi-agent concept further by adding hierarchical structures and role-based task delegation.
 You define a “crew” of agents with specific roles (researcher, analyst, writer) and tasks flow through the hierarchy based on dependencies.

 The trade-off: less control over execution flow compared to code-first frameworks.
 CrewAI’s recent integration with LangChain tools expanded its capability set, but the framework still assumes hierarchical workflows.
 If your use case needs dynamic agent spawning or non-linear task graphs, you’ll hit framework limits quickly.
+If this is your shortlist, our deeper AutoGen vs CrewAI comparison walks through production trade-offs in more detail.

 Best for: Business automation teams that prioritize speed to deployment over architectural control.
 Ideal when workflows map cleanly to org charts or process diagrams.